kenzanlabs/react-seed/README.md

 ### Steps

-1. If you don't already have it, download and install NodeJS >=6.4.0 (comes with NPM).
+1. If you don't already have it, download and install NodeJS >=6.4.0, which comes with npm.

-2. This project favors Yarn, so make sure you have the latest by updating it after installing Node by running
+1. This project favors Yarn, so make sure you have the latest by updating it after installing Node by running

   ```
   $ npm install -g yarn@0.24.6
   ```

-3. Now install the build and application dependencies by running
+1. Now install the build and application dependencies by running

   ```
   $ yarn install